 When Peter was first called to follow Jesus, his life did not reflect the words written in this epistle.
 He was arrogant and impatient.
 He cut off a man’s ear, denied the Lord, and then gave up to go fishing.

 In men’s standards, Peter would have been classified as immature.
 They would label him unfit for ministry and not even close to taking a leadership role.
-However, when Jesus calls a person, a transformation takes place and the standards of men are thrown out the window.
+However, when Jesus calls a person, a transformation takes place which exceeds the standards of men.

 Peter though laid out for us the building blocks or a process for us to follow.
 The next sentence contains in a nutshell each block to build upon.
 With moral excellence, knowledge, self-control, patient endurance, godliness, and brotherly affection which will result in a love for everyone.
 Read the complete chapter of 2 Peter 1 to get the full picture.

-Encouragement to Supplement Your Faith and a Warning if you Don’t
+Encouragement to Strengthen Your Faith and a Warning if you Don’t

 In verse 8, Peter gives us some encouraging words to make this building process work in our lives.